 Moving to NYC from LA is a long distance move.
 Common estimates given are: Non Binding, Binding, or Binding Not to Exceed.
 Each type of estimate provides something a little different, giving you the option to choose the best type of estimate for your move.

 Non-binding – The moving company will provide an estimate based on what you plan to move.
 Come moving day, once the actual size of your items has been calculated, either by volume, or by weight, the actual cost will then be determined.
 You are responsible to pay the total amount, whether it is less, or more than the original estimate.

 Binding – Could also be called a fixed price.
 With this type of estimate you agree to pay what has been quoted on the provided estimate.
 Come moving day, if the total cost of your shipment is in fact less, or more, you are still obligated to pay the agreed price from the original binding estimate.
 This type of estimate is good if you need to know in advance the exact cost.

 Binding not to exceed – These are also commonly known as guaranteed estimates, as you will not pay anything above the estimated price.
 Come moving day, once the total cost has been calculated, you will be responsible for paying whichever price is less.
-These types of estimates are a preference with many people moving from Los Angeles to New York City, as the final cost may in fact be less than the original estimate.
+These types of estimates are a preference with many people moving from Los Angeles, CA to New York City, as the final cost may in fact be less than the original estimate.